 Some Recommend Resources:

 Prayer Connect Issues 1-19 and 26-36 have within them a Bible Study that goes along with the theme articles.
 If you are a subscriber to Prayer Connect (or a CPLN member) you can access the PDF of a given issue online at prayerleader.com/magazine.
 During this time of crisis, we give you permission to download and email the PDF of the issue to those in your study.
 If you are not a subscriber, subscribe today and have instant access to all back issues.
-Or you can go to prayershop.org, click on back issues, and purchase copies of any issue to put in the hands of your people.
+Or you can go to prayershop.org, click on PRAYER CONNECT and Small Groups, and purchase copies of any issue to put in the hands of your people.

 Power Praying—an intense 8-week study on the Lord’s Prayer